-- Faults are often caused by connected components and not by the controller. - The following notes on fault identification indicate the most common causes of faults. - Only return the controller when you are absolutely sure that none of the problems listed below is responsible for the fault.
+- Faults are often caused by connected components and not by the controller. - The following notes on fault identification indicate the most common causes of faults - Only return the controller when you are absolutely sure that none of the problems listed below is responsible for the fault.

-15.1 General faults
+13.1 General faults

-Display Possible cause Remedy Controller not functioning at all Display empty/ dark Controller power supply is interrupted.
+Display Possible cause Remedy Controller not fur Controller not functioning at all Display empty/ dark Controller power supply is interrupted.
 Check the controller power cable.
 Check the fuse for the power supply.
-Controller constan ntly displays 12:00 12 flashes.
-Controller power supply was interrupted for longer than 15 minutes.
+Controller constan ntly displays 12:00 12 flashes Controller power supply was interrupted for longer than 15 minutes.
 Set the time.
-Solar circuit pump o not operating + switch-on condition is f ulfilled -@- Pump power supply is interrupted.
+Solar circuit pum o not operating + switch-on condition is for ulfilled -@- Pump power supply is interrupted.
 Check the pump power cable.
 Pump has seized up.
-Get the pump working again, replace if necessary. -0- The maximum storage tank temperature has been reached.
+Get the pump working again, replace if necessary. € flashes The maximum storage tank temperature has been reached.
 The maximum collector temperature has been reached.
 In multi storage tank systems: The system has stopped due to a priority test.
 The minimum collector temperature has not been reached.
 The maximum loading temperature has been reached.
 Stagnation reduction is activated and is actively intervening in the control process.
 The storage tank has been deactivated in the priority settings.
-No fault flashes Pump has been switched off in manual mode (off) No fault Switch to automatic mode if necessary.
+Pump has been switched off in manual mode (off).
+No fault Switch to automatic mode if necessary.
+Solar circuit pump is operating + switch-on condition not fo ulfilled -@- The following functions are activated and are actively intervening in the control process: Interval function Holiday function Anti-freeze function Blockage protection for the pumps is being performed.
+No fault Deactivate the relevant function, if necessary. flashes Pump has been switched on in manual mode (on).
+No fault Switch to automatic mode if necessary.

-Solar circuit pum Solar circuit pump not operating + switch-on condition is not fulfilled -@- The following functions are activated and are actively intervening in the control process: Interval function Holiday function Anti-freeze function Blockage protection for the pumps is being performed.
-No fault Deactivate the relevant function, if necessary. flashes Pump has been switched on in manual mode (on). • No fault • Switch to automatic r necessary.
 Solar circuit pump is operating + switch-on condition is fulfilled but no heat transport in the solar circuit (no heat transfer fluid circulation) Air is in the solar circuit.
-Check the solar circuit for air.
-The isolating valve is closed.
+Check the solar circuit The isolating valve is closed.
 Check the isolating valve.
 Limescale or contamination in solar circuit Clean the solar circuit (flush).
 Solar circuit pump shows cycle behaviour Temperature difference too small Adjust temperature difference in the Parameters settings menu.
 Collector sensor incorrectly positioned Check the position of the collector sensor and correct if necessary.